macadmins/icongrabber/examples/README.md

 - Always check exit codes for error handling
 - Use `-o` to specify output paths for better organization
+- Use `-f` / `--force` flag in automated scripts to avoid prompts
 - Common sizes are: 16, 32, 64, 128, 256, 512, 1024
 - Output format is currently PNG only
+- Default filename is `AppName.png` (no size suffix unless you specify one)